Dimitvp/Battle-4-Beers/README.md

 Then they battle TO THE DEATH!

+To launch the program, start the console application and select a different option from the game menu.

+You can simply start the game by selecting the NEW GAME option in the game menu.

-And in order to keep track of all the beers each winner has earned - an Earned beers option in the game menu was developed.
+And in order to keep track of all the beers each winner has earned - an EARNED BEERS option in the game menu was developed.
 There you can type in the Name you've used for your character and get a list of all the beers you've earned!

-In case you want to check out more about the hero types and classes you can select the Instructions option in the game menu.
+In case you want to check out more about the hero types and classes you can select the INSTRUCTIONS option in the game menu.

 *DISCLAIMER*
 B4B AND ITS CREATORS ARE NOT RESPONSIBLE FOR ANY MONEY LOSS, THEFT OR VIOLENCE.